+Frequency that water- Governance mechanisms Please explain

+related into which

+issues are water-related

+a issues are

+scheduled integrated

+agenda

+item

-that water- related issues are a scheduled agenda item , , , , , , , , , , , , , , , , , , , Please explain 1 - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Providing employee incentives Reviewing and guiding annual budgets Reviewing and guiding annual guiding annual sudgets Reviewing and guiding major plans of action Reviewing and guiding major plans of action Reviewing and guiding major plans of action Reviewing and guiding st trategy Reviewing and guiding strategy Reviewing and guiding strategy Reviewing and guiding strategy Reviewing innovation/R&D priorities Setting performance objectives Every quarter each subject matter expert (SMEs) for relevant Health for Humanly 2020 Goals provides a briefing to the Worldwide Vice President.
-Environmental Health, Safety & Sustanability (VP, EHSAS) repairing progress.
-This includes progress towards our watter risk assessment goal.
-The VP, EHSAS provides regular updates (at least quarter) to the Executive Vice President and Chief Giobal Supply Chain Officer, who is a member of the Company's Executive Committee, and a management representative on the Science, Technology & Sustainability Committee (STSO) of the 4JB add of Directors.
-Relevant subject matter experts present updates on the progress towards goals and targets to the STSC at least annualy.
-The Executive Vice President and Chief Giobal Supply Chain Officer has ultimate approval over all water risk strategy, policies, and release of water risk-related information.
-Many of these topics would be scheduled line lems only if there were new policies implemented.
+1 Scheduled - some meetings Monitoring implementation and performance Every quarter each subject matter expert (SMEs) for relevant Health for Humanity 2020 Goals provides a briefing to the Chief Sustainability Officer (CSO), who leads the Sustainability Department, regarding progress.
+This includes progress toward water-related goals and targets.
+The CSO provides regular updates (at least quarterly) to the Executive Vice President and Chief Global Supply Chain Officer, who is a member of the Company's Executive Committee, and a management representative on the Science, Technology & Sustainability Committee (STSC) and the Regulatory Compliance Committee of the J&J Board of Directors.
+The CSO presents updates on the progress toward

+Overseeing acquisitions and divestiture Overseeing public water-related goals and targets to the STSC at least annually.
+The Executive Vice President and Chief Global Supply Chain Officer has ultimate approval over all water risk strategy, policies, and release of water risk-related information.
+Many of these topics would be scheduled line items only if there were new policies implemented.
 Otherwise, these would be as important matters arise.
-Additionaly, several of these mechanisms have water risk integrated in the process bur way not be reported to the board as a specific line item unless or requires additional input.
-For example, only the top risks are presented when an acquisition is presented to the Board, of which water is not likely to be at the top.
+Additionally, several of these mechanisms have water risk integrated into the process but may not be reported to the board as a specific line item unless it is critical or requires additional input.
+For example, only the top risks are presented when an acquisition is presented to the Board, of which water is not but the top critical water is in the standard are the top critical water in the standard are the top critical water in the standard are the top critical water in the standard are top critical water is not but the top critical water is in the standard are top critical water in the st

+major capital expenditures Providing likely to be at the top.
 Similarly, water budgets are typically handled through business segments but may have further review if needed.

+employee

+incentives

+Reviewing and

+guiding annual budgets

+Reviewing and

+guiding

+business plans

+Reviewing and

+guiding major

+plans of action

+Reviewing and

+guiding risk

+management

+policies

+Reviewing and

+guiding

+strategy

+Reviewing and

+guiding

+corporate

+responsibility

+strategy Reviewing

+innovation/R&D

+priorities

+Setting

+performance

+objectives

+L